microsoft/hlsl-specs/proposals/infra/INF-0004-register-types-and-diagnostics.md

   emit err_hlsl_register_annotation_on_member

-if multiple register annotations exist: if any pair of register annotations share the same register type but different register binding offset:
+if multiple register annotations exist: if any pair of register annotations share the same register type but different register number:
     emit err_hlsl_conflicting_register_annotations

 if resource is set: